CUH Logo

 How long does the latent phase last?

-This phase can take from 6 to 10 hours to up to 2 to 3 days, although it is often shorter for second and subsequent babies.
+This phase can take from a few hours to up to 2 or 3 days, although it is often shorter for second and subsequent labours.
 Of course, it could be much shorter, sometimes barely an hour.
 Nobody knows for sure why there are such big differences in labour duration between individuals.

-Sometimes the latent phase tends to blend into the first stage of labour and the woman does not experience anything specific to signify onset of true labour.
+Sometimes the latent phase blends into the first stage of labour and there is not anything specific to signify the onset of true labour.

 How can I help myself through early labour?

-There are many ways of helping yourself to cope through these first hours of the latent phase of labour.
+There are many ways of helping yourself to cope through the latent phase of labour:

-- Take a warm bath or shower, at regular intervals.
+• Take warm, deep baths or showers.
 You may find the warmth of the water soothing and relaxing.

-- Drink plenty of fluids.
-Isotonic or sports drinks are a good way of boosting energy levels and keep you hydrated especially during the early stages of labour.
+• Drink if you feel thirsty.
+Isotonic or sports drinks are a good way of boosting energy levels and keeping you hydrated during the early stages of labour.

-- Alternate active upright positions with resting, lying on your left side if you feel you need to rest.
+• Alternate active upright positions with resting, lying on your left side if this is comfortable for you.
+It is important to balance activity with rest to preserve energy.

-- It will be helpful if your partner massages your back to help with any backache and help you to relax and support you in any alternative positions that you may adopt.
+• Try different positions such as standing or kneeling, leaning over a birthing ball or chair.
+It may be helpful if your birth partner massages your lower back and helps you relax by supporting you in any positions that you may try.

-- If you intend to use approved alternative therapies then you can use these now.
+• If you intend to use approved alternative therapies such as aromatherapy or hypnotherapy, then you can use these now.
+The latent phase can be a good time to practise breathing techniques that will help you in active labour.

-- Some women who have hired a TENS machine put it on during the latent phase.
+• If you have access to a TENS machine, you may wish to put it on during the latent phase.

-- Be aware of your baby’s movements, your baby should continue to move throughout labour.
-If you think that your baby’s movements are fewer than you normally experience or if you are concerned, speak to a midwife.
+• Be aware of your baby’s movements.
+Your baby should continue to move normally throughout labour.
+If you think that your baby’s movements are less than you normally experience or if you are concerned, please call the assessment line01223 217217

-Labour is as much a psychological process as a physical one and for your contractions to work well to birth your baby and to get the natural pain relief that the hormones of labour provide, you need to let the primitive part of your brain work well.
+Labour is as much a psychological process as a physical one.
+For your contractions to work well to birth your baby and to get the natural pain relief that the hormones of labour provide, you need to let the primitive part of your brain work well.
 An active thinking brain and stress all prevent the primitive brain from producing the hormone ‘oxytocin’ which is so important for normal labour and is the hormone of “calm, connection and love”.
-This is why physical and mental relaxation, an air of calm and being prepared and informed helps.
+This is why physical and mental relaxation, an air of calm, being prepared and informed helps.

 Active or ‘established’ labour